paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

     class BroadcastChannel(name: str, ids: List[str] = [], root_id: str = '', job_id: Union[str, int] = "", auto_offset: bool = True):

         """
-        Args:
             name (str): channel name.
-            ids (List[str], optional): id list of all parties, defautls to retrieve ids of all parties.
-Defaults to []. root_id (str, optional): root node id of broadcast channel, retrieve the id of label trainer by default.
-Defaults to ''. job_id (Union[str, int], optional): id of federated learning taks，retrieved automatically by default.
-Defaults to "". auto_offset (bool, optional): if accumulate automatically communication numbers.
-                When setting to False, tag should be manually entered during communication and it is mandatory to ensure that different tags are used in different rounds.
+            ids (List[str], optional): id list of all communication parties, defaults to retrieve ids of all parties.
+Default: []. root_id (str, optional): root node id of broadcast channel, as which the id of label trainer by default is obtained.
+Default: ''. job_id (Union[str, int], optional): id of the federated learning task, will be obtained interiorly if it is set to "". auto_offset (bool, optional): whether to accumulate communication rounds automatically.
+When setting to false, the tag should be manually entered before calling a specific communication method while ensuring that different tags are used in different rounds.
+Default: True.
-                Defaults to True.
         """

 -  Broadcast data from root node